 Local public health department representatives in the Denver metropolitan area have access to data through CHORDS.
 Please contact the CHORDS public health project manager, Greg Budney (Gregory.Budney@dhha.org), to learn how data available through CHORDS can support community activities.

 Researchers may contact the CHORDS research project manager, Rachel Zucker (Rachel.Zucker@ucdenver.edu), to discuss whether CHORDS can support specific research questions.

 Click here to learn how new CHORDS data requests are developed.

 How Can I Learn More?

-The project is always looking for new partnerships with both data contributors and data users.
-If you are interested in participating or would like more information about CHORDS, please contact Sara Schmitt, Director of Community Health Policy at CHI, at 720.382.7081 or firstname.lastname@example.org
+If you are interested in contributing data through CHORDS or would like more information about the network, please contact Sara Schmitt, Director of Community Health Policy at CHI, at 720.382.7081 or firstname.lastname@example.org

 Presentations by CHORDS Partners